Dark triad: Crime

-Youth who score higher in dark triad traits show higher amounts of violent delinquency, specifically with interpersonal violence.
+Adolescents who score higher in dark triad traits show higher amounts of violent delinquency, specifically with interpersonal violence.
 Individuals with low self control and dark triad traits showed more overall delinquency, however higher self control lowered the delinquency.
 Another study found that those who have admitted to stealing at some point in their life score higher on Machiavellianism and primary and secondary psychopathy.
 Those higher in psychopathy and Machiavellianism were shown to predict psychological abuse with intimate partner violence, however agreeableness was found to be the main factor.

 Cyber crime

 There is a clear distinction in the methods of a cyber attack between each part of the dark triad.
-Psychopathy correlated with faster speeds of persistence and exploitation, Narcissism correlated with faster privilege escalation, persistence, and extraction, and Machiavellianism correlated with stealth.
+Psychopathy correlated with faster speeds of persistence and exploitation; narcissism correlated with faster privilege escalation, persistence, and extraction; and Machiavellianism correlated with stealth.
 Individuals with higher levels of psychopathy are more likely to engage in cyber bullying, with some correlation to both narcissism and Machiavellianism.
 Individuals with dark triad traits were also found to be more likely to commit acts of online fraud, with each trait having different impacts on factors.
-Machiavellianism has impacts on opportunity and motivation, psychopathy has impacts on rationalization, and narcissism has impacts on perceptions of motivation and capabilities.
+Machiavellianism has impacts on opportunity and motivation; psychopathy has impacts on rationalization; and narcissism has impacts on perceptions of motivation and capabilities.